 How To Make The Best Homemade Chocolate Milk Ever

-- Chilled Glass – For ice-cold glass of chocolate milk chill your glass beforehand!
+- Chilled Glass – For an ice-cold glass of chocolate milk, chill your glass beforehand!

 - Choose Your Milk – I like making mine with whole milk.
 Its thicker consistency makes for a creamy texture that I LOVE and look for in chocolate milk.
 However, if you don’t prefer whole milk, you can make this recipe with your favorite type of milk.